amirblaese/theragingdemon/README.md

 The "s" parameter adds an additional adjustable parameter for fine tuning.
 This controls the slope of distortion and is called "edge" in the plugin.
 While there is no dry/wet knob implemented, keep in mind that this plugin (or any effect) can have dry/wet associated with it by using it as a send and changing the amount sent to the send channel.

+## Installation

+Simply copy and paste the appropriate file (.dll for VST and .vst3 for VST3) into your DAW's plugin folder.